 What are payment gateway providers?

 Providers of payment gateways host the entire infrastructure required to process payments for you, from forms to saving payment methods securely.
-This also includes know your customer (KYC) processes and anti-fraud measures.
+This includes know-your-customer (KYC) processes and anti-fraud measures.

 What are payment gateway fees?

-Payment gateway fees depend on the provider, payment method used, as well as individual features of the processor.
-Fees for processing card payments are usually between 1.5% and 2.5%.
+Payment gateway fees depend on the provider, payment method used, and individual features of the processor.
+Fees for processing card payments typically range from 1.5% to 3% or more, depending on your business size, transaction volume, and the specific gateway provider you choose.

 What do payment gateways do?

 Payment gateways allow you to process payments via credit/debit cards, bank transfers, and other payment methods.
-They enable your clients to use their preferred payment method in an easy, secure way without you having to worry about the technical side.
+They enable your clients to use their preferred payment method securely without you worrying about the technical complexities.

 What are the most popular payment gateways?